 Vietnam’s jungles, coastline, and wetlands are exploding with nutrients and food sources, thus, many bird species have evolved to rely on the unique bounties that these lands provide.

-The Tonkin Patridge is a small chicken-like bird, confined to very specific parts of Northwestern Vietnam.
+The Tonkin Patridge (Arborophila chloropusis) is a small chicken-like bird, confined to very specific parts of Northwestern Vietnam.
 The populations are supported via the thick evergreen forest and second-growth logging forests.
 Despite having a limited habitat range, Tonkin Patridge’s population numbers are fairly stable, making them a good target for birdwatchers.

 Unlike the Tonkin Partridge, which benefits from the small yet stable population, the Edwards’s Pheasant is on the cusp of extinction in its central Vietnamese habitats.
 In the last few years, conservation groups have rallied to protect the species, as there are approximately 200 remaining in the wild.
 Due to this, birders will have a slim to none chance of seeing one.